The brief evolution diagram of metal speciation transformation. Credit: IPE

 Metals with similar chemical properties are usually extracted together, limiting deep separation for high-purity metal.
 Different metal species show different activities in solvent extraction.
 It is necessary to learn about the distribution of aqueous metal species for further extraction.

-Researchers from the Institute of Process Engineering (IPE) of the Chinese Academy of Sciences have developed a new strategy to characterize polymeric transition in acidic solution, which may help to separate high-purity metals.
+Researchers from the Institute of Process Engineering (IPE) of the Chinese Academy of Sciences have developed a new strategy to characterize polymeric transition metal species in acidic solution, which may help to separate high-purity metals.

 The study was published in Green Chemical Engineering (GreenChE) on June 25.